Voices from the Field Brown Bag Speaker Series

 Enarson Classroom Building Room 160 on The Ohio State University campus

 The event is free and open to the public.
 Please RSVP.

 Sui Phang is a postdoctoral researcher in the Department of Evolution, Ecology, and Organismal Biology.
 Phang is working with Ian Hamilton to study fish in the Longone Floodplain.
 His aim is to update models to improve fish stocks integral to industries as well as maintain a healthy relationship between fishery management and the environment.

 If you can’t make it to the session, the talk will be live streamed and recorded.
 Streaming logistics: If you don’t have a university login, just enter as a guest.
 Your system should automatically download a flash plug-in that will allow Adobe Connect to run in your browser.
-Email Maureen Langlois with questions.
+Email Laura Joseph with questions.

 About the Series